umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 - **Hard, ultra-incompressible materials**
  (Liang *et al.* [Adv.
 Funct.
 Mater.
 2024](https://doi.org/10.1002/adfm.202313819); Laniel *et al.* [Adv.
 Funct.
 Mater.
 2025](https://doi.org/10.1002/adfm.202416892); Liang *et al.* [Phys.
 Rev. B 2026](https://doi.org/10.1103/v5kf-svcz))

 Pressure is a powerful tool for tuning the fundamental properties of matter.
+In the lab, we can easily subject our samples to pressures in the range of a kbar to a megabar (1,000 to 1,000,000 times atmospheric pressure).

 A large part of my research on molecular materials is directly relevant for energy-related applications.
 Some of it is relevant for planetary science (Bove and Ranieri [Phil.
 Trans.
 R. Soc.
 A 2019](http://dx.doi.org/10.1098/rsta.2018.0262)).

 I am frequently using large-scale facilities for my experiments, including synchrotrons and neutron sources.
 I am also very interested in developing new methodologies for pushing the boundaries of experimental techniques.